What is a Herniated Disc?

 Continue reading about the causes and symptoms of a herniated disc, or use the following link to learn about the possible treatment options for herniated discs.

 Herniated Disc Diagnosis

-To proper diagnose a herniated disc, your orthopedic doctor may order imaging tests such as X-Rays, MRI or CT Scan.
-A CT Scan and/or MRI can show soft tissue of a herniated discs.
-Furthermore it can also show the actual stage and location of the herniation.
+To properly diagnose a herniated disc, your orthopedic doctor may order imaging tests such as X-Rays, MRI or CT Scan.
+A CT Scan and/or MRI can show the soft tissue of herniated discs.
+Furthermore, it can also show the actual stage and location of the herniation.
 At Spine & Orthopedic Center, our orthopedic doctors and surgeons specialize in treating herniated discs.
-Our facilities are also equipped for proper and efficient diagnosis of herniated disc such as digital X-Rays, MRI equipment, Laboratory and Procedure Suite.
+Our facilities are also equipped for proper and efficient diagnosis of a herniated disc such as digital X-Rays, MRI equipment, Laboratory and Procedure Suite.